Joe Biden and South Korea consult on how to deal with North Korea

-US President Joe Biden is devoting the Saturday leg of his Asia trip to cementing ties with South Korea as the two sides consult on how best to check the nuclear threat from North Korea.
+US President Joe Biden is devoting the Saturday leg of his Asia trip to cementing ties with South Korea and its new president Yoon Suk Yeol as the two sides consult on how best to check the nuclear threat from North Korea.

+Mr Biden told his counterpart at a meeting that their alliance is based on “shared sacrifice” and would be taken to new levels as the emphasis on national security is being augmented by an added focus on trade and technology.

+“Our two nations are working to take on both the opportunities and challenges of the moment,” the US president said.

+The division of the Korean peninsula after the Second World War has led to two radically different countries.

-In South Korea, Mr Biden is touring factories for computer chips and next-generation autos in a democracy and engaging in talks for greater cooperation.
+In South Korea, Mr Biden is touring factories for computer chips and next-generation cars in a democracy and engaging in talks for greater co-operation.

 But in the North, there is a deadly coronavirus outbreak in a largely unvaccinated autocracy that can best command the world’s attention by flexing its nuclear capabilities.

-Speaking to reporters aboard Air Force One as Mr Biden made his way to South Korea, White House national security adviser Jake Sullivan said the US has coordinated with Seoul and Tokyo on how they will respond should the North conduct a nuclear test or missile strike while the US leader is in the region or soon after.
+Speaking to reporters aboard Air Force One as Mr Biden flew to South Korea, White House national security adviser Jake Sullivan said the US has coordinated with Seoul and Tokyo on how they will respond should the North conduct a nuclear test or missile strike while the US leader is in the region or soon after.

 Mr Sullivan also spoke with his Chinese counterpart Yang Jiechi earlier in the week and urged Beijing to use its influence to persuade the North to cease the tests.